simonpicard/simonmyway.com/content/posts/i-have-been-coding-for-more-than-15-years-but-never-in-javascript.md

 A couple of months ago, at the time of writing this article, I changed jobs.
 I joined a Belgium based startup, [Wequity](https://wequity.app/), with the ambition to use finance to promote sustainable investment.
 This mission would materialize in a ESG (Environment Social Governance) dashboard, where end-users can monitor how well companies are doing in those dimensions.
 In order to make that happen, we built a pipeline to fetch articles and social media posts from the web and extract the ones about ESG.
 Great!
 We had those data, but we were struggling to allow our clients to access it with a good user experience.
 So we hired a lead full-stack developer.

 Once again, he would be able to create an awesome web app with dynamic graphs.
 I was amazed.
-Talking with my colleague, he told me how quick it is possible to become proficient with web development using `JavaScript`.
+Talking with my colleague, he told me how quick it is possible to become proficient with web development using `JavaScript` especially with `Node.JS`.
 Tools I had never used before, although I know they are standards in the web industry.

 `JavaScript` sometimes has a bad reputation, I never really understood why, arguments often seems pretty subjective such as "it is an ugly language" or "it is error-prone".
 I decided it was time for me to make my own opinion!
 And to that end, I built this website with in `JavaScript` running on a `Node.JS` server.